subins2000/Francium-DiffSocket/README.md

 # DiffSocket

-A PHP Library for serving Multiple WebSocket Services in a single server
+A PHP Library for serving Multiple WebSocket Services using a **single port**.

 [Tutorial & Documentation](http://subinsb.com/francium-diffsocket)